abrg-test/abrgportfolioEN/README.md

 You will find a Test Plan example under the Yarnder project as well as examples of ticket reports under the Issues tab.

+For examples of my work automating tests using Playwright, see this  [dedicated automation repository](https://github.com/abrg-test/playwright-automated-tests).

 [Version FR 🇫🇷](https://github.com/abrg-test/abrgportfolioFR)
 ## About me
 🙌 I am a beginner QA tester passionate about improving products and user experience.